Just In: NSA Ribadu Meets with Chinese Ambassador in Abuja as US Prepares for Drone Attacks

 Trump’s remarks follow petitions by some US lawmakers urging Secretary of State Marco Rubio to impose diplomatic sanctions on Nigeria for what they claimed was “systematic persecution and slaughter of Christians.”

-Nigeria dismisses genocide claims
+Nigeria dismisses US genocide claims

 Amid growing international strain, China strengthens its stance with Nigeria, sending a clear message of solidarity from Abuja.

-Nigeria receives firm backing from China as both nations deepen diplomatic ties during a tense period of global uncertainty.
+Nigeria receives backing from China as both nations deepen diplomatic ties during a tense period of global uncertainty.
 Photo credit: Kola Sulaiman/Contribution

 Source: Getty Images